The Admission Process Overview

 Accreditation

-MFT Degree Portability Acknowledgment Form
+MFT Program Degree Portability Acknowledgment

 Each state's professional licensing board establishes minimum education and experience expectations, which a program or graduate must meet to establish eligibility for a license in that state.
 Each state's licensing requirements are unique to that state; some states have similar requirements and other states vary greatly.

-The UVU MFT Program is designed only to meet education and experience requirements for provisional licensure in Utah.
 Any applicant intending to pursue licensure in a state other than Utah should note that the licensing process in another state could require additional coursework and/or clinical hours.
 It is each applicant's responsibility to compare licensing requirements in the state they wish to pursue a license to the courses offered and hours required by the UVU MFT program.

-Personal Disposition
+Personal Disposition and Program Standards

 Most family therapy training programs employ both didactic and experiential teaching methods, in addition to supervised practice.
 Experiential methods frequently include asking students to attend personal therapy, and to explore their family of origin, personal biases, and emotional reactions.
 It is not uncommon for faculty and supervisors to challenge a student’s thinking process, emotional reactivity, or professionalism.
 Although the MFT faculty do not intentionally attempt to provoke emotional reactions from students, it is important for students to understand that there may be times throughout the program when they feel emotionally vulnerable.